Posted June 3, 2020

-So, when the two disciples ask ‘Where are you staying?’ we know that St John intends us to understand the question to be referring not to physical location but to the awesome secret of Jesus’ eternal abode.
+So, when the two disciples ask ‘Where are you staying?’ we insiders know that St John intends us to understand the question to be referring not to physical location but to the awesome secret of Jesus’ eternal abode.
 And they saw where he was staying and they stayed.
 The two disciples must have experienced something of the secret of Jesus’ intimacy with the Father.
-No wonder they stayed that day and that night and most of the next day!
+It would be hardly surprising if they stayed that evening and that night and most of the next day!
 Once you have experienced being ‘with Jesus, where he is’, you never want to be anywhere else.
 (For those familiar with St John’s code language, the verb translated ‘stay’ in our narrative – literally ‘remain’ – will more readily evoke divine indwelling than temporary lodgings: ‘Remain in me as I also remain in you.’)

 The two disciples must have got a foretaste of that grace which, later in the Gospel, Jesus will ask his Father to give to them permanently: ‘Father, I desire that they also, whom thou hast given me, may be with me where I am, to behold my glory which you have given me in your love for me before the foundation of the world.’
 ‘I in them and you in me, that they may become perfectly one, so that the world may know that you have sent me and have loved them even as you have loved me.’